probinet.evaluation.expectation_computation#

 - Return type:

-This function computes the conditional expectation of a multivariate random process based on the provided inputs.
+- Calculates the conditional expectation of a given set of parameters. - This function computes the conditional expectation of a multivariate random process based on the provided inputs.
 It incorporates a scaling parameter (eta) and optionally a mean tensor to compute the result.
-If the mean tensor is not provided, it defaults to computing a mean based on the input parameters u, v, and w.
+If the mean tensor is not provided, it defaults to computing a mean based on the input parameters u, v, and w. - Parameters:

 - Returns: